Hundreds of restaurants at risk of closure as insurers exit hospitality sector

 The dramatic contraction in the number of companies willing to offer quotes to small businesses could see the cost of some insurance premiums increase by almost 200 per cent and in an industry with notoriously thin margins, increases of that magnitude could lead to many businesses shutting, it has been warned.

-Responding to the development, Minister for Finance Paschal Donohoe said that the Government will not be making additional funding available to the secto mitigate this.
+Responding to the development, Minister for Finance Paschal Donohoe said that the Government will not be making additional funding available to the sector mitigate this.

 Referencing the announcement on Wednesday by Minister for Children Katherine Zappone of a one-off payment to registered childcare providers of €1,500 to deal with rising insurance costs, Mr Donohoe told RTÉ radio’s Morning Ireland there is no equivalent payment available to those who work in the hospitality sector.